marguerite/rubygem-rpmspec/README.md

 [![Code Climate](https://codeclimate.com/github/marguerite/rubygem-rpmspec/badges/gpa.svg)](https://codeclimate.com/github/marguerite/rubygem-rpmspec)

 `RPMSpec` parses an RPM specfile into Ruby OpenStructs.
-It not only parses the `tag`s, but also macros, stages like `%install`, file lists, changelog and etc. It can also parse conditional requirements and scriptlets.
+It not only parses the `tag`s, but also macros, sections like `%install`, files, changelog and etc. It can also parse conditional requirements and scriptlets.

 It is distributed as a standard rubygem and licensed under MIT.